c9s/GenPHP/README.md

         create        flavors/foo/Resource/file3
     Done

-Then you can see those created files files, it's using GenericGenerator to copy `flavors/foo/Resource` to current directory.
+You can see those created files files here, it's using GenericGenerator to copy `flavors/foo/Resource` to current directory.

+Now you can put your own files (used by generator) into the `Resource` directory.

+#### Customizing Your Flavor and Generator

 For more complex usage, to create your own generator, just run: